wagisdev/PGE_Potential_PSPS_Scraper/Agnostic/README.md

 data_destination:  This is where the script pulls in your data from the MSAG_Source and updates it for the scripts needs.

-account_destingation:  This is where the found addresses during the search are stored, account numbers, and status at those addresses.
+account_destination:  This is where the found addresses during the search are stored, account numbers, and status at those addresses.

 city_focus:  Allows you to run only a city through.

 workers:  Allows you to set how many workers you are using per python run.

-rebuild:  This is the important one.
-IF you are going to be running a specific city_focus, you need to make sure you have this either set as 1 or 0 depending on what is the first script you run.
-For example, IF you are doing to target Danville with the first script and Alamo with the second.
-Danville needs to be set to 1 and Alamo needs to be set as 0.
-This prevents you accidently wiping the table during the script startup.
+rebuild:  This is the important one!
+Setting to 0 will use your fully run dataset in account_account_destination to be updated with the latest status.
+Cache your accounts before the incident and then run this once the updates start coming out.
+This will ensure a faster update and will focus entirely on the accounts you have in your system already.